RajaMuhammadAwais/real-time-network-anomaly-detection/CONTRIBUTING.md

   - Email the maintainers or use the private security contact channel if provided.
   - Provide steps to reproduce, affected versions, and suggested mitigations.
 - Avoid enabling privileged container capabilities by default.
+- See SECURITY.md for detailed reporting and patch timelines.

 ## Contributor roles